rohanraval/Tipster/README.md

 ## User Stories

-The following **required** functionality is complete:
+The following functionality and features are complete:
 * [x] User can enter a bill amount, choose a tip percentage, and see the tip and total values.

-The following **optional** features are implemented:
 * [x] Settings page to change the default tip percentage.
-* [ ] UI animations
-* [ ] Remembering the bill amount across app restarts (if <10mins)
-* [ ] Using locale-specific currency and currency thousands separators.
-* [ ] Making sure the keyboard is always visible and the bill amount is always the first responder.
-This way the user doesn't have to tap anywhere to use this app.
-Just launch the app and start typing.

-The following **additional** features are implemented:

-- [x] Redesigned UI to more robust structure; added vibrant and colorful themes
+- [x] Robust UI design; added vibrant and colorful themes
 - [x] Settings page includes ability to change between "light" (orange background, blue text) and "dark" (blue background, orange text) color themes on the home page
 - [x] Selected theme is set as default; the user will see the the selected theme every time app is opened until he/she changes the theme
 - [x] Functionality to split the bill up to 4 ways.
 User selects how many people are splitting the bill and the bill per person is displayed along with the total bill.
 - [x] Per person bill is hidden when the bill is not being split (i.e. the selected number of people splitting the bill is set to 1)
-[x] Added App Icon
+- [x] Added App Icon

 ## Video Walkthrough